o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/material.png" width="100%" alt="Adding a VegetationBending material to an object's Material component in the O3DE Editor." >}}

-Great, we just created a material with our custom material type!
+Great, you just created a material with your custom material type!

 ## Edit the vertex shader
-Now we are ready to edit our shader to change how the engine renders our material type.
+Now you are ready to edit your shader to change how the engine renders your material type.

 ### Render the material at an offset
-To start off, let's edit the vertex shader to render our shader ball at an offset.
+To start off, you will edit the vertex shader to render a shader ball at an offset.
 1. Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli`.
 Recall that `.azsli` files contain shader code.
 This file contains the vertex and pixel shader code for the *forward pass* of the VegetationBending material type.

    {{< caution >}}